d3/d3-scale/README.md

     .domain([10, 130])
     .range([0, 960]);

-x(-10); // -160
+x(-10); // -160, outside range
-x.invert(-160); // -10
+x.invert(-160); // -10, outside domain

 x.clamp(true);
-x(-10); // 0
+x(-10); // 0, clamped to range
-x.invert(-160); // 10
+x.invert(-160); // 10, clamped to domain
 ```

 If *clamp* is not specified, returns whether or not the scale currently clamps values to within the range.

 <a name="continuous_interpolate" href="#continuous_interpolate">#</a> <i>continuous</i>.<b>interpolate</b>(<i>interpolate</i>[, <i>parameters…</i>])

 If *interpolate* is specified, sets the scale’s [range](#continuous_range) interpolator factory.
 This interpolator factory is used to create interpolators for each adjacent pair of values from the range; these interpolators then map a normalized domain parameter *t* in [0, 1] to the corresponding value in the range.
 If *factory* is not specified, returns the scale’s current interpolator factory, which defaults to d3-interpolate’s [value](https://github.com/d3/d3-interpolate#value).
+See [d3-interpolate](https://github.com/d3/d3-interpolate) for more interpolators.

 For example, consider a diverging color scale with three colors in the range: